intersel/jamrules/README.md

 ### parameters
-* aPropertyName: a string to search in the property values of objects. wildcards are possible: '*' (0 or more char), '?'
+* aPropertyName: a string to search in the property values of objects. wildcards are possible: '\*' (0 or more char), '?'
 (0 or 1 char)
+  eg:
-  eg: 'my*propert?' will match 'myproperty','mygivenpropert','myREDproperts'
+  * 'my\*propert?' will match 'myproperty','mygivenpropert','myREDproperts'
-                    won't match 'property', 'myREDproperties'
+  * but it won't match 'property', 'myREDproperties'
 * searchMode: default:'or'
   * or: blank are considered as 'or' operator between keywords to find
   * and: blank are considered as 'and' operator with all keywords to be found in any property values